This document has been updated for compatibility with the UK GDPR. It is ready for use from the start of 2021.

-One of the core principles of the GDPR is the storage limitation principle.
+One of the core principles of the UK GDPR is the storage limitation principle.

 This principle means that you must not retain personal data for any longer